 If you’re running the script as a journalist, you will need the .onion addresses for each interface, provided to you by the admin.

-We use an “authenticated” Tor Hidden Service so that adversaries cannot access the Document Interface, providing a layer of defense-in-depth which protects the Document Interface even if there is a security vulnerability in the web application, or if the journalist’s username, password, and two-factor token are stolen.
+We use an “authenticated” Tor Hidden Service so that adversaries cannot access the Journalist Interface, providing a layer of defense-in-depth which protects the Journalist Interface even if there is a security vulnerability in the web application, or if the journalist’s username, passphrase, and two-factor token are stolen.
 The extra configuration that is required is handled by this script.